biuh-dt/biuh-dt.github.io/workshop/README.md

 All workshops shall be organized in accordance with the unified standardized procedure below:

 1. Student demand collection: Release workshop activity notices and distribute questionnaires to collect students’ participation intentions and confirm available time slots for participants.
-2. Information submission: Submit the statistics of interested students and the proposed workshop time to Ms. TANG Tongyan.
+2. Information submission: Submit the statistics of interested students and the proposed workshop time to Ms. TANG Tongyan: [dt@hibiuh.edu.cn](mailto:dt@hibiuh.edu.cn).
 3. Venue reservation: Ms. TANG Tongyan will be responsible for reserving designated classrooms or laboratory venues for the workshop.
 4. Workshop implementation: Officially launch and conduct the arranged workshop as scheduled.